 The Town allocated $280,000 in HOME Program funding and $220,000 in CPA funds to support development financing.

-Demographic, Economic and Housing Profiles
+Demographic, Economic and Housing Profiles -- the link is below

 What rental opportunities are available in Needham?